marksidell/dynips/README.md

 followed by an alphanumeric extension that you can choose.
 For example, if your username is `sally`, you can register the simple hostname `sally`, but you can also create other names, such as `sally-laptop` and `sally-iphone`.
-Clients are free to make up as many names as they need.
+Users are free to make up as many names as they need.

 By default, the service associates your current browser client IP with the